JWW87/CentralAuth-Docs/docs/admin/dashboard/tenant/api-keys.md

 This tab displays a list of API keys that have been created for the tenant.
 You can use API keys to make requests to the CentralAuth API from an external system.
 Check the [API docs](https://centralauth.com/api_doc) for more information.
 An API key created under a tenant can be used for this tenant and all organizations under this tenant.

-:::warning
+:::caution
 Please ensure that you keep your API keys secure.
-Treat them as passwords and do not share them with anyone.
+Treat them like a password and do not share them with anyone outside your team.
 :::

 ## Creating an API key